 Every year, the victims and survivors are remembered in a memorial service.
 A list of victims and survivors can be viewed on the memorial page.

-Five ferries7 presently service travel between Saint Kitts and Nevis; and many people from Saint Kitts still plan their August Monday holiday around the Nevis celebrations.
-Those we have lost remind us to appreciate those who remain.
+Five ferries6 presently service travel between Saint Kitts and Nevis; and many people from Saint Kitts still plan their August Monday holiday around the Nevis celebrations.
+The memory of those we have lost reminds us to appreciate, and celebrate with, those who remain.

 Monday is J’ouvert Morning and first day of "August Week" celebrations.